msridhar/NullAway-wiki/Error-Messages.md

   Object foo;

-  @EnsuresNonnull("foo") // error: method does not satisfy all its super methods post condition. "bar" must be also mentioned explicitly in the annotation parameter. void ensures(){
+  @EnsuresNonNull("foo") // error: method does not satisfy all its super methods post condition. "bar" must be also mentioned explicitly in the annotation parameter. void ensures(){
     foo = new Object();
   }